Steve McQueen (director): 2008–2018: Breakthrough as filmmaker

-2010s: Further success

 In 2011, McQueen's second major theatrical film Shame was released.
 Set in New York City, it stars Michael Fassbender as a sex addict whose life is suddenly turned upside-down when his estranged sister (Carey Mulligan) reappears.
 The film was premiered at Venice Film Festival and was shown at the New York Film Festival and the Toronto Film Festival.
 It received critical acclaim with Roger Ebert of Chicago Sun-Times giving the film four out of four stars and describing it as "a powerful film" and "courageous and truthful", commenting that "this is a great act of filmmaking and acting.
 I don't believe I would be able to see it twice."
 Ebert would later name it his second best film of 2011.
 Todd McCarthy of The Hollywood Reporter gave the film a positive review, stating, "Driven by a brilliant, ferocious performance by Michael Fassbender, Shame is a real walk on the wild side, a scorching look at a case of sexual addiction that's as all-encompassing as a craving for drugs."

 McQueen's next film was 12 Years a Slave (2013).
 Based on the 1853 autobiography of the same name by Solomon Northup, the film tells the story of a free black man who is kidnapped in 1841 and sold into slavery, working on plantations in the state of Louisiana for twelve years before being released.
 The film won the Academy Award for Best Picture in March 2014, becoming the first Best Picture winner to have a black director or producer.
 The film also won a supporting actress Oscar for Lupita Nyong'o.
 On the process of making 12 Years a Slave, actor and producer Brad Pitt stated: "Steve was the first to ask the big question, 'Why has there not been more films on the American history of slavery?'.
 And it was the big question it took a Brit to ask."